Tips for Visiting New York City for the First Time (or the 100th)!

 The first thing you need to do when you get into The City is to get an overview.
 The best way to do that is with a Hop-On, Hop-Off bus.
 Not only can you get off wherever you would like to explore, but you can also get an audio tour.

-One of the best I have been on is through TopView Sightseeing NYC.
-We were hosted with a 48-hour pass which allowed us to choose from 4 bus loops throughout Manhattan, Harlem, and Brooklyn, as well as a Statue of Liberty Cruise.
-We didn’t use the Statue of Liberty Cruise this time because we did a whale watch through Event Cruises NYC, where we not only saw the statue of Liberty but humpback whales with the NYC skyline in the background.
+We were hosted with a 48-hour pass from TopView, which allowed us to choose from 4 bus loops throughout Manhattan, Harlem, and Brooklyn and a Statue of Liberty Cruise.
+We didn’t use the Statue of Liberty Cruise this time because we did a whale watch through Event Cruises NYC, where we not only saw the Statue of Liberty but also humpback whales with the NYC skyline in the background.

-We used our tours when we had a first-time visitor to the US from Spain.
+We used our tours when we had a first-time visitor from Spain to the US.
 Emma said that the night tour through Manhattan and over the Brooklyn Bridge was her favorite thing we did in New York.

 Manhattan, NYC

-Manhattan is broken into a few sections for simplicity: Uptown, Midtown, and Downtown.
+For simplicity, Manhattan is broken into a few sections: Uptown, Midtown, and Downtown.

 Things to Do in Uptown Manhattan